-The Company is further required to report on its capital adequacy each quarter and has to maintain at all times a minimum capital adequacy ratio which is set at 8% (for Pillar I risk), plus a capital conservation buffer which has to be met entirely out of Common Equity Tier 1 capital and for the period 1/1/2018 to 31/12/2018 amounted to 0,625% based on the transitional implementation provisions.
+The Company is further required to report on its capital adequacy each quarter and has to maintain at all times a minimum capital adequacy ratio which is set at 8% (for Pillar I risk), plus a capital conservation buffer which has to be met entirely out of Common Equity Tier 1 capital.
 The capital adequacy ratio expresses the capital base of the Company as a proportion of the total risk weighted assets.
 Management monitors such reporting and has policies and procedures in place to help meet the specific regulatory requirements.
 This is achieved through the preparation on a monthly basis of accounts to monitor the financial and capital position of the Company.